-Anthony Trollope (1815–1882), one of the Victorian era’s most famous novelists, landed at Bluff at the start of a two-month tour of New Zealand.
-Trollope had spent the previous year travelling around Australia and in 1873 published a two-volume book of his travels, Australia and New Zealand.
+Anthony Trollope (1815–1882), one of the Victorian era’s most famous novelists, landed at Bluff to begin a two-month tour of New Zealand.
+Trollope had spent the previous year travelling around Australia and in 1873 he published a two-volume book about his travels, Australia and New Zealand.

-Overall the impression he gave of New Zealand was positive and consistent with views of the time.
-To Trollope, New Zealand had all the potential to become a new and improved version of England, though clearly as part of the British Empire rather than as a separate nation.
+His overall impression of the colony was positive and consistent with other views of the time.
+As part of the British Empire, New Zealand had the potential to become a new and improved version of England.
 Māori were seen as a dying race, on the brink of ‘melting away’ in the face of inevitable progress.

-Australia and New Zealand, which was commissioned by Chapman and Hall, was aimed squarely at the popular travel-book market.
+Australia and New Zealand was commissioned by Chapman and Hall and aimed squarely at the popular travel-book market.
 Even apparently critical comments would have appealed to aspiring visitors and emigrants wanting the reassurance of familiarity: ‘The great drawback to New Zealand … comes from the feeling that after crossing the world and journeying over so many thousand miles, you have not at all succeeded in getting away from England.’

-What distinguishes Trollope’s book from some travel books of the time is the quality of his writing.
-Here he describes bathing in the Pink and White Terraces:
+Trollope’s book stands out from other travel books of the time for the quality of his writing.
+Here he describes bathing in the Pink and White Terraces at Lake Tarawera:

 The baths are … like vast open shells, the walls of which are concave, and the lips ornamented in a thousand forms … I have never heard of other bathing like this in the world.